What is Rocephin?

 If you use other injectable medications, be sure to flush your intravenous catheter between injections of each medication.

-Rocephin can cause unusual results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using this medicine.
+Rocephin can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Rocephin.

 What happens if I miss a dose?